b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 Anyway, my definition says "can never be entirely sure" so there needs to be some way to measure the (un)certainty.
 This is where probability comes into the picture.
-We will explore this in this chapter.
+We will explore this concept in more than a few next pages.

 ## Chapter imports {#sec:statistics_intro_imports}